-Brown Mountain Trail is a 6.6 mile lightly trafficked out and back trail located near Klamath Falls, OR that features a great forest setting and is rated as difficult.
-The trail is primarily used for hiking and mountain biking and is accessible from May until October.
+Brown Mountain Trail is a 5.6 mile lightly trafficked out and back trail located near Klamath Falls, OR that features a great forest setting and is rated as difficult.
+The trail offers a number of activity options and is accessible from May until October.

 Directions from Ashland: Access #1 (Forest Road. #3705) Take Highway 66 east half a mile past the Ashland Ranger Station to the Dead Indian Memorial Highway.
 Turn left on Dead Indian Memorial Highway and travel 22 miles to Forest road #37 (Big Elk Road).
 Turn left on to Forest road #37 and proceed 6 miles to forest road # 3705.
 Turn right onto road #3705 and continue 3.5 miles to the trailhead.
 Parking is available for 4 -5 vehicles using turnouts on the road.
 NOTE: If you have two vehicles leave one vehicle here and shuttle the second vehicle to Access #2.
 Park the second car there and hike a gentle downhill grade back to the first car.
 (Note that the trail description should now be read in reverse.)Access #2 (Forest Road. #3640) Follow directions to the trailhead in Access #1.
 From this trailhead, proceed southeast on road #3705 for 1 mile to the junction with forest road #3720 and continue for 1.5 miles to the junction with road # 700 and proceed 3 miles to road #3640.
 Turn left again and continue 1.5 miles to the intermediate trailhead.
 There is no developed parking, but a spur road about 200 feet north of the trail is adequate for two cars.

 Hike was beautiful.
 Cold and scattered with snow.
 We didn't do the entire hike, but the trail was wide and the deep forest beautiful !!